Berkshire Hathaway HomeServices NW Realty Open Houses: Normandy Park, Burien, Renton, Kent

 Click here to view full, detailed listing.

-Next…why rent when interest rates are this incredible!?!
-Dont miss this opportunity to live in the desirable River Valley Community.
+Why rent when interest rates are this incredible!?!
+Dont miss this opportunity to live in the desirable River Valley Community:

 This easy access, one level, end unit condominium features a bright and open floor plan with 2 bedrooms, 2 full baths, individual garage and a private patio.